 In Arabic, instead of the standard “good morning,” you can wish someone a morning of light, sabah al noor, morning of cream, sabah al ashta as well as morning of sleep, sabah al noum.
 My favorite greeting remains a morning of roses, sabah al ward.
 When I say it out loud—the thorny Arabic ‘h’ softly scratching my throat — I imagine a shower of red petals and their voluptuous honeyed fragrance.
-The only thing that can awaken me though is the annoying beeping of my alarm clock, so I’ve resolved to creating mornings of roses in other ways.
+The only thing that can awaken me though is the annoying beeping of my alarm clock, so I’ve resolved to creating mornings of roses by other means.

 One of my favorite ways to start a day is a strong cup of tea.
 I love the smell of coffee, but I save the boost of caffeine for those days when I absolutely need it.
 On most days, a cup of tea is enough to make me feel energized and uplifted.
 Some people are tea purists, but I don’t mind experimenting with flavored teas from time to time.
 As long as the flavor is not too strong or artificial, it can be an interesting foil to the tannic richness of tea.

 As I discovered, the natural lemon-honey notes of rose marry exceptionally well with black tea, whether in a perfume bottle (like Parfums de Rosine Un Zest de Rose, Rose Praline, and Eau d’Italie Paestum Rose) or in a cup.
 Rose tea is now essential whenever I crave my “mornings of roses,” and I’ve settled on two commercial varieties: Le Palais des Thés Rose de Chine and Mariage Frères Rose.